JackAdams/meteor-html2docx/README.md

 HTML to docx
 ------------

-Meteor package for creating docx files on the client from html.
+Meteor package for creating `.docx` files on the client from html.

 #### Quick start